agomezmartin/internationalization/assets/django/advanced_config/README.md

 # HOW TO: Advanced i18n configuration with Django settings file

-The following configuration enables Django to automatically read user's local language and then switch between languages as required.
+The following configuration enables Django to (1) automatically read user's local language and (2) switch between languages as required.
 It is assumed Gettext has already been installed in the project.
-See [here](/assets/django/README.md) if required.
+See [here](/assets/django/README.md) if otherwise.

 8 step configuration: